lastlockedroom/lastlockedroom.github.io/_posts/2023-12-13-christmas-terror.md

 ---

 I'd like to commend the translation team for including an interview with Sato that took place some time after the book's release.
 It effectively serves as an epilogue the original story never had, showing that life, in the end, went on.
-Sato wanted to stop -- and did stop.
-But eventually, he started back up again.
+Eventually, he started back up again.
 He moved past this low point.
-He learned to struggle back.
+He managed to struggle back.

 You could call it a part of the process.
 I'd call it a part of growing up.
 To understand what being an artist *actually* means to you and reconciling it with what you *want* it to mean to you.